 Where are We Located?

-As a true community theatre, we perform shows at venues all over the mid-south!
+As a true community theatre, we perform shows at venues all over the Mid-South!
 The majority of our performances, though, are held at the Hernando Performing Arts Center.
 It is located at 805 Dilworth Ln, Hernando, MS 38632, on the campus of Hernando High School.

 To help nurture and develop young future performers, Kudzu created a theater program aimed at a younger audience.
 Kidzu began as a theater troupe composed of teenagers who took shows to the local elementary schools, but over the years it evolved into a summer workshop for children under 12 and was at one time co-sponsored by the First Regional Library as part of the library’s summer reading program.
 In 2007, Kidzu became a full-time children’s arm of Kudzu and is now successfully producing shows with entire casts of local kids.
 At least one show every season is dedicated as a Kidzu production, comprised entirely of actors age 18 and younger.
 In addition, youths participate in key production team roles where they are mentored by seasoned adults.